sarahzu/orchestration-algorithm/README.md

 The file _orchestrator.py_ is the main file of the project.
 It includes the _Orchestrator_ class responsible for running the simulation.
 The _Orchestrator_ class needs the following parameter values:
 1. (String) The name of the used coupling algorithm: either _"gauss-seidel"_ or _"jacobi"_
-2. (List) A list containing the needed information about the used simulators: name, which factory class is used to create the simulator and the order of execution.
+2. (List) A list containing the needed information about the used simulators: name, which factory class is used to create the simulator, on which other simulator's output it depends on and the order of execution.
 The list is structured in the form:

+    [

-[{"name": "simulatorA", "factory": simulatorA_factory, "dependency": ["simulatorB"], "order": 0}, {"name": "simulatorB", "factory": simulatorB_factory, "dependency": ["simulatorA"], "order": 1}]
+        {"name": "simulatorA", "factory": simulatorA_factory, "dependency": ["simulatorB"], "order": 0},

+        {"name": "simulatorB", "factory": simulatorB_factory, "dependency": ["simulatorA"], "order": 1}

+    ]
 3. (Dictionary) The initial data for every simulator in the form:

+    {

+        "simulatorA": [1, 2],

-{"simulatorA": [1, 2], "simulatorB": [5, 6]}
+        "simulatorB": [5, 6]

+    }

 The _orchestrator.py_ file contains a main function which runs one use case of the simulation.
 The function defines an Orchestration objects and calls its run function.
 The code structure is as follows:
 ```